superedge/superedge/docs/components/tunnel.md

                 logport = 51000
 ```

 The **tunnel-edge** uses MasterIP:9000 to access the  **tunnel-cloud**, uses TunnelCloudEdgeToken as the verification token,and sends it to the cloud for verification.
-The token is the TunnelCloudEdgeToken in the configmap of the tunnel-cloud-token of the deployment of the **tunnel-cloud**; dns is the domain name or ip signed by the gRPC server certificate of the **tunnel-cloud**; MasterIP is the ip of the node where the  **tunnel-cloud** is located, and 9000 is the **tunnel-cloud** service NodePort.
+The token is the TunnelCloudEdgeToken in the configmap of the tunnel-cloud-token of the deployment of the **tunnel-cloud**; DNS is the domain name or IP signed by the gRPC server certificate of the **tunnel-cloud**; MasterIP is the IP of the node where the  **tunnel-cloud** is located, and 9000 is the **tunnel-cloud** service NodePort.
-##### tunnel-edge.yaml
+#### tunnel-edge.yaml

 ```yaml
 ---